Vicine: History

 Vicine was initially isolated in 1870 from the seeds of Vicia sativa by a method of extraction with sulfuric acid and subsequent precipitation with mercury sulfate (HgSO4).
 Later vicine was also found in other Vicia species, namely Vicia faba, beet juice and peas.
 The chemical structure of the compound was built gradually.
 First the glycosidic nature of the compound was recognized in 1896.
 The same year the aglycone of vicine, divicine, was isolated.
 In the beginning of the 20th century the pyrimidine structure was recognized.
-Despite these initial successes, the correct formula of vicine was determined only in 1953 and it is 2,4-diamino-6-oxypyrimidine-5-(ß-d-glucopyranoside).
+Despite these initial successes, the correct formula of vicine was determined only in 1953 and it is 2,4-diamino-6-oxypyrimidine-5-(β-D-glucopyranoside).

 Metabolism

 Vicine is an inactive compound in the body.
-When vicine enters the body through food, it is hydrolysed by the intestinal microflora to a highly reactive free radical generating compound, the aglycone divicine.
+When vicine enters the body through food, it is hydrolysed by intestinal microflora to the highly reactive free radical generating aglycone divicine.
 Upon hydrolysis, the glucose part of the molecule is split off and that results in the reduced divicine.
 Divicine is then taken up in the blood through the intestinal epithelium.

 Adverse effects

 Adverse effects almost solely occur in humans that suffer from glucose-6-phosphate dehydrogenase deficiency.
-This deficiency causes a shortage of glutathione in erythrocytes and glutathione is needed for the neutralization of ROS (reactive oxygen species) created by the strongly reducing agent divicine.
+This deficiency causes a shortage of glutathione in erythrocytes and glutathione is needed for the neutralization of ROS (reactive oxygen species) created by the strongly oxidizing agent divicine.
+Glucose-6-phosphate dehydrogenase deficiency is a common genetic condition, with a global prevalence of approximately 4.9%, affecting over 400 million individuals worldwide.
+It is important to recognize that glucose-6-phosphate dehydrogenase deficiency can still be life-threatening if not promptly diagnosed and managed.
+Effective management often includes interventions as blood transfusions, but with appropriate care, full recovery from favism without lasting complications is the expected outcome.